 Outside Honolulu there is a famous sea bathing area where you can snorkle without the expense of a boat trip & a ranch where you can partake in all sort of adventurous activities.
 On the way to the North shore, on the far end of the island, famous for it surfing competitions & high waves, you'll pass the house where Magnum is filmed, if you're expecting a huge expanse of gardens you'll be in for a shock, oh how the cameras lie.
 There's a famous cultural village run by the Mormons which is a major attraction.
 Far as I remember we also visited a great night show there with good food besides the excellent & fun day tour.
 I think we visited a pineapple plantation/novelty shop.
 Some of the scenes from the Jurrassic Park films was filmed on Oahu, I think near or on the ranch I mentioned which has that very uunusual scenery of kind of folded looking mountains peculiar to Hawaii.
 Alot of the filming was done on Maui, due to hurricane disruption they had to film on 2 islands instead of just one which I think was the original intention.
 Not far from Honolulu there us a beautiful botanical gardens that is worth a visit.
 Of course a visit to the beach in Oahu is a must & a trip in an outrigger canoe with make it.
 Some of my memories are a bit vague so you'll probably be able to put more meat on the bones of suggestions I've given.
-Don't forget to buy a Hawaiian shirt when you're there, if that's what you're in to & try to get in a Lua while you're in Hawaii though the one we went to is on Maui. over 8 years ago
+Don't forget to buy a Hawaiian shirt when you're there, if that's what you're in to & try to get in a Lua while you're in Hawaii though the one we went to is on Maui. almost 9 years ago